Field Goal Kicking Tips

 It’s called the navicular bone, and its one the inside of the top of your foot as you look from the top down (that would be the left side of your right foot or the right side of your left foot).

 If you are making contact with any other part of the foot when contacting the ball, you are not kicking soccer style, which is the standard for field goal kicking today.

 Some beginners think that kicking offer style means starting the approach to the ball from the side rather than directly behind the ball.
 However, this is not what makes a soccer style kick because they are still kicking the ball with their toe!

-No, it’s about the contact.
+No, it’s about the approach and contact for the beginning kicker nine times out of ten in my experience.
 If you kick with the instep then you will have to approach from the side, naturally.